Restrictions change regularly based on COVID outbreaks, please check the NSW Government website for more information.

 If you are planning to visit other Australian states and territories, please make sure you're aware of the travel restrictions and quarantine requirements in place.

-Higher Degree Research (HDR) students continue to be subject to the same travel restrictions and approval processes as staff, for the purposes of travel to complete core components of their research projects.
-HDR students continue to be subject to the same travel restrictions as students for the purposes of overseas student exchange or electives to for completion of coursework components.
+Higher Degree Research (HDR) students continue to be subject to the same travel requirements and approval processes as staff, for the purposes of travel to complete core components of their research projects.
+HDR students continue to be subject to the same travel requirements as students for the purposes of overseas student exchange or electives to for completion of coursework components.

 International students who have submitted an application for an exchange program but are currently in their home country and unable to travel to Australia, should email firstname.lastname@example.org.

 You will be supported in participating in mobility programs in your country of citizenship/permanent residence, where the host university allows and places are available.

 If you are a University of Sydney student whose study abroad/exchange program was impacted by COVID-19, you may be eligible to claim the return travel and/or other expenses incurred in returning to Australia.
 Please refer to the Student Insurance claims procedure.

 If you are an international student undertaking University of Sydney degree programs and you have been affected by Australian Government travel restrictions, you are not eligible to claim insurance.
 However, you may be eligible for Hardship funding support – please see further details in the financial assistance application form.